grivas2000/django-university-management-system/README.md

 5. Start the Django development server with `python manage.py runserver`.

 You can access the application at `localhost:8000` in your web browser.

-## Getting Started

-Begin your journey with this application by logging in.
-The login page awaits your credentials, granting access to your specific role and related features.

-To set up your initial superuser/admin:

-1. Execute the command `python manage.py createsuperuser` from the project's root directory in your terminal.
-2. Follow the prompts to specify your username, email and password.
-3. Access the admin interface by navigating to `localhost:8000/admin` and logging in with your superuser credentials.

 I've included two fixture files named `'fixtures.json'` and `'fixtures2.json'` for your convenience in populating your application with initial data.
 To load it: